 You might be used to carefully peeling a butternut squash before cooking it, as many recipes require this step.
-It can be tricky and time consuming and that’s why I wanted to create a recipe to skip that step altogether!
-For this butternut squash in the instant pot, NO peeling is required!
+It can be tricky and time consuming and you might just give up and make roasted delicata squash instead since you can eat the skin!
+However, that’s why I wanted to create a recipe to skip that step altogether!
+For this butternut squash in instant pot, NO peeling is required!
 Simply slice the squash in half, scoop out the seeds, and pop it in the instant pot to cook!

 How long to cook Butternut Squash?

 Once you have sliced the squash in half, scooped out the seeds, and placed it cut side down in the instant pot, pour the water over top of it.
 Set the instant pot to sealing, and you’ll want to cook it on manual pressure high for 14 minutes!

 How to use Instant Pot Butternut Squash